Colon Cancer Treatment Option Overview

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-See Drugs Approved for Colon Cancer for more information.
+See Drugs Approved for Colon and Rectal Cancer for more information.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.

 Types of targeted therapies used in the treatment of colon cancer include the following:

 - Monoclonal antibodies: Monoclonal antibodies are made in the laboratory from a single type of immune system cell.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.

 - Bevacizumab and ramucirumab are types of monoclonal antibodies that bind to a protein called vascular endothelial growth factor (VEGF).
 This may prevent the growth of new blood vessels that tumors need to grow.